 - Heavy period is when more than 80ml blood (16 teaspoons) of blood is lost during a period or if the menstruation lasts more than seven days.

-- Light period is when less than 20ml (less than 4 teaspoons) of blood is lost in menstruation.
+- Light periodis characterized by menstrual bleeding that involves the loss of less than 20ml (or less than 4 teaspoons) of blood during menstruation.

 - Lack of ovulation signs includes no cervical mucus changes or basal body temperature.